BUENOS AIRES

 Another IETF another country to visit.

 Before the conference started, Stephan and I, we spent two days discovering the city.
-The rest was me and myself, other than some very interesting dinners.
+The rest was me and myself, but also some very interesting dinners.

 Our first discovery was the neighborhood of Recoleta.
 We walked to this upscale neighborhood, passed some beautiful embassies, and then on to the Arts Museum and the cemetery of Recoleta.